GER/LNER/BR J67 (Buckjumpers)

-The J67s were used on unfitted freights and subsequently had locomotive steam brakes only.
+The J67s were used on unfitted freights and originally had locomotive steam brakes only.

 The locomotives were associated with East Anglia & East London but some examples could be found scattered between Scotland, North Wales, Liverpool and Manchester.